getify/Functional-Light-JS/ch2.md

 Now `args` will be the full array of arguments, whatever they are, and you can use `args.length` to know exactly how many arguments have been passed in.
 And you're safe to use `args[1]` or `args[317]` if you so choose.
 Please don't pass in 318 arguments, though.

-Speaking of ES6 goodies, there's a few other tricks you may want to know about with your function arguments and parameters.
-For more information beyond this brief overview, see Chapter 2 of my "[You Don't Know JS: ES6 & Beyond](https://github.com/getify/You-Dont-Know-JS/blob/master/es6%20&%20beyond/README.md#you-dont-know-js-es6--beyond)" book.

-#### Argument Tricks
+### Arrays Of Arguments

-What if you wanted to pass along an array of values as the arguments in your function call?
+What if you wanted to pass along an array of values as the arguments to a function call?

 ```js
 function foo(...args) {